fametrano/fametrano.github.io/_pages/bbt202010-bicocca.md

 Department of Statistics and Quantitative Methods, University of Milano-Bicocca

-__The course is confirmed: because of COVID-19 it will be streaming only.__
+__Because of COVID-19 the course will be streaming only.__

-If you have an e-mail _@campus.unimib.it_ please join the 202010-bicocca channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames);
+If you have an e-mail _@campus.unimib.it_ please join the 202010-bicocca channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames) and a profile picture.
-a profile picture would be appreciated, but is not mandatory.
 Updates and conversations about the course will be posted in the Slack channel.

 The course is for the students of University of Milano-Bicocca only;